-Because kayak fishing is becoming an increasingly popular way to enjoy time on the water, more kayak manufacturers include features that will specifically benefit passionate fisherman.
-These features include hooked blades to help you retrieve a line, measurements markers on the shaft so you can measure the length of your fish and a plethora of camouflage-inspired prints, making them the perfect gift for the fisherman in your life.
+Kayak fishing is a very popular way to enjoy time on the water.
+You will see kayak manufacturers include features that will specifically benefit passionate fishermen.
+These features include hooked blades to help you retrieve a line, measurement markers on the shaft so you can measure the length of your fish and a plethora of camouflage-inspired prints, making them the perfect gift for the fisher(wo)man in your life.
 However, a regular touring kayak paddle will also do the job.

 Other factors can influence paddle length choice.
 If the paddler is athletic and relatively healthy, they may find that they enjoy a slightly longer paddle, which will enable them to make a more powerful stroke.
 Similarly, if a paddler has a disproportionately long torso, they may benefit from picking a paddle longer than the chart indicates.

 Touring paddles are typically categorized into two principal groups: low angle paddles and high angle paddles.
 Some paddle companies are seeking to move away from this distinction, emphasizing the all-around suitability of their paddle designs.

 If you want a relaxing day on the water or if you intend to cover a bit of distance, a low angle paddle will best suit your needs.
 The low angle paddling style favors a stroke where the paddler's wrists do not rise above their heads.
 This offers a gentler and less physically demanding forward paddle stroke that requires less torso rotation and provides less pulling power.